JAORMX/deet.blog/content/about.md

 Deet was around 7 months at the M.G.
 Rescue dog shelter where she was taken good care.

 {{< figure src="/images/screenshot-2020-07-09-at-9-43-55.png" caption="*">}}

+\* Photos are from the www.kulkurit.fi and M.G.
+Rescues Facebook page.